 I really wish they would make up their minds.

 Mental illness has plagued me since high school.
 My brother also lives with schizophrenia, suggesting a genetic link.
 For many years, my illness limited my abilities in school and work.
 I also did things other people living with untreated mental illness do: I self-medicated with alcohol and marijuana to treat my illness, which made it worse.

 My medications do not work as well as they did when I started using them.
 From 1998 to 2002, I saw my psychiatrist four times a year.
 I told him my antipsychotic, Zyprexa, made me feel "as normal as I am going to be," and he agreed.
 I see my current psychiatrist biweekly or monthly because my symptoms have worsened over time.
 For example, I now experience paranoia almost every day.

 "Schizoaffective disorder is characterized by a combination of symptoms of schizophrenia and an affective mood disorder," according to the National Alliance on Mental Illness.
 "To diagnose schizoaffective disorder, a person needs to have the primary symptoms of schizophrenia (such as delusions, hallucinations, disorganized speech, disorganized behavior) along with a period of time when he or she also has symptoms of major depression or a manic episode."
 Its Web site says that "unlike normal emotional experiences of sadness, loss or passing mood states, major depression is persistent and can significantly interfere with an individual's thoughts, behavior, mood, activity and physical health."

 Two illnesses for the price of one

-who develop schizophrenia become "homicidal maniacs."
-I didn't
+said that men who develop schizophrenia become "homicidal maniacs."
+I didn't correct him.

 Another example: In his first meeting with the staff, a new boss described the absurdity of a person with schizophrenia running for mayor in another city.